 Commercial Arbitration

 Commercial arbitration is a means of resolving disputes between parties engaged in business transactions.
 It is a form of arbitration commonly used in the resolution of international business disputes.
+When drafting a commercial contract, one of the first structural decisions is which forum to select — a comparison of the legal impacts of choosing AAA vs. JAMS can inform that choice.

 International Arbitration